redwine168/PrimeNumberAnalysis/README.md

 Fermat Primality Test
 - This algorithm involves choosing an integer k that is coprime to N, and calculating k^(N-1) mod N.  If this is equal to 1, then N is usually prime (there exists prime numbers that break this rule).
 However, due to integers in C++ having an integer maximum size of 32 bits, this algorithm does not scale well in the current implementation.

+Included in the repo is a MATLAB file for displaying the generated data, two example .txt files, and the figure created from the MATLAB code.

 To compile and run the program, enter the following commands at the terminal:

 g++ -0 main main.cpp